 Neimark, B.D., Mahanty, S., Dressler, W. 03/2016 In: Development and Change.
 47, 2, p.
 240-265.
 26 p.

 Bioprospecting and biopiracy

-Neimark, B. expected in 2016 In: The international encyclopedia of geography.
+Neimark, B. 2016 In: The international encyclopedia of geography.
 Wiley Blackwell

 Re-mining the collections: from bioprospecting to biodiversity offsetting in Madagascar